An Air So Pure

 An Air So Pure or Un air si pur... is a 1997 French comedy-drama film directed by Yves Angelo.

 Plot

 During World War I, a doctor and a lawyer buy a huge house in a mountain to make both nursing home and resort home.
 Tenants flock, all of different nationalities, sick or healthy.
-All invent false identities, to appear to others what they aren't, because all dream of a future in which their destiny, tragic or comic, does not allow accomplishment.
+All invent false identities, to appear to others what they are not, because all dream of a future in which their destiny, tragic or comic, does not allow accomplishment.